KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 - `"Start KOReader (no framework)"`: Temporarily "kills" the Kindle UI to allocate more resources to KOReader.
 - `"Start KOReader (ASAP)"`: Skips a couple of checks and starts KOReader as soon as possible.

-### I can't no longer transfer files through USB while I am on KOReader!
+### I can no longer transfer files through USB while I am on KOReader!

-KOReader currently does not support USBMS mode (USB transfer) and will only charge the device, if you want to transfer files you must exit KOReader to do so.
+KOReader currently does not support USBMS mode (USB transfer) and will only charge the device.
+If you want to transfer files you must exit KOReader to do so.

 ### Do I have to launch KOReader through KUAL?

 Not necessarily.

-You can launch it with simple [scriptlets](https://kindlemodding.org/kindle-dev/scriptlets.html), specifically, Marek's launcher that is available [here](https://scriptlets.notmarek.com/).
+You can launch it with simple [scriptlets](https://kindlemodding.org/kindle-dev/scriptlets.html).
+Specifically, Marek has a launcher that is available [here](https://scriptlets.notmarek.com/).

 A [KUAL booklet launcher (made by yparitcher)](https://github.com/yparitcher/KUAL_Booklet/releases/) extension is also available to install.
 You can further customize both the KUAL booklet and the KOR launcher with the [coversetter extension made by Stanner](https://www.mobileread.com/forums/showpost.php?p=4222466&postcount=15).